taty1202/carnival-recipes/README.md

    - Rhino
    - Tarsier

-2. **Fork the activity repo**: One person in your group should fork the [carnival-recipes](https://github.com/AdaGold/carnival-recipes) repo and then add everyone else as a collaborator.
+2. **Fork the activity repo**: One person in your group should fork the [carnival-recipes](https://github.com/Ada-C22/carnival-recipes) repo and then add everyone else as a collaborator.
     - To add collaborators, go to **Settings** --> **Manage access** --> **Invite teams or people**
     - Invite collaborators will need to accept the invitation.
 3. **Clone the forked repo**: Everyone in your group should clone the forked repository.
-    - Check that you have the proper remote (and not the AdaGold remote) by typing `git remote -v` in the terminal.
+    - Check that you have the proper remote (and not the Ada-C22 remote) by typing `git remote -v` in the terminal.

 4. **Find your recipe scrap**: Each group is assigned six(6) or seven(7) recipe scraps, located in the `/scraps` directory, that should all be part of the same recipe.
 You can split these scraps up amongst your group however you wish.